Voltage

-Voltage, also known as electric pressure, electric tension, or (electric) potential difference, is the difference in electric potential between two points.
-In a static electric field, it corresponds to the work needed per unit of charge to move a test charge between the two points.
-In the International System of Units, the derived unit for voltage is named volt.
+Voltage, also known as (electrical) potential difference, electric pressure, or electric tension, is the difference in electric potential between two points.
+In a static electric field, it corresponds to the work needed per unit of charge to move a positive test charge from the first point to the second point.
+In the International System of Units (SI), the derived unit for voltage is the volt (V).

-The voltage between points can be caused by the build-up of electric charge (e.g., a capacitor), and from an electromotive force (e.g., electromagnetic induction in generator, inductors, and transformers).
-On a macroscopic scale, a potential difference can be caused by electrochemical processes (e.g., cells and batteries), the pressure-induced piezoelectric effect, and the thermoelectric effect.
+The voltage between points can be caused by the build-up of electric charge (e.g., a capacitor), and from an electromotive force (e.g., electromagnetic induction in a generator).
+On a macroscopic scale, a potential difference can be caused by electrochemical processes (e.g., cells and batteries), the pressure-induced piezoelectric effect, photovoltaic effect, and the thermoelectric effect.
+Since it is the difference in electric potential, it is a physical scalar quantity.

 A voltmeter can be used to measure the voltage between two points in a system.
 Often a common reference potential such as the ground of the system is used as one of the points.
-A voltage can represent either a source of energy or the loss, dissipation, or storage of energy.
+In this case, voltage is often mentioned at a point without completely mentioning the other measurement point.
+A voltage can be associated with either a source of energy or the loss, dissipation, or storage of energy.

 Definition

-In SI units, work per unit charge is expressed as joules per coulomb, where 1 volt = 1 joule (of work) per 1 coulomb (of charge).
-The old SI definition for volt used power and current; starting in 1990, the quantum Hall and Josephson effect were used, and recently (2019) fundamental physical constants have been introduced for the definition of all SI units and derived units.
-Voltage difference is denoted symbolically by $\Delta V$, simplified V, especially in English-speaking countries, or by U internationally, for instance in the context of Ohm's or Kirchhoff's circuit laws.
+The SI unit of work per unit charge is the joule per coulomb, where 1 volt = 1 joule (of work) per 1 coulomb of charge.
+The old SI definition for volt used power and current; starting in 1990, the quantum Hall and Josephson effect were used, and in 2019 physical constants were given defined values for the definition of all SI units.

+Voltage is denoted symbolically by $\Delta V$, simplified V, especially in English-speaking countries.
+Internationally, the symbol U is standardized.